bwnyasse/led/README.md

 The goal is to provide an easy process for exploring and visualizing container logs.

-LED wants to keep everything as simple as possible.
-But it is in very early stage.
+LED wants to keep everything as simple as possible. **But it is in very early stage**

 The following picture shows you a quick look of a running LED instance.